How do I know if an already registered mark is too similar to the trademark I want?

 24 October, 2018

-If your brand is too similar to a registered trademark and the areas of businesses overlap, a trademark register may reject your application to prevent customer confusion.
+If your brand is too similar to a registered trademark and the areas of businesses overlap, a trademark register may reject your application in order to prevent customer confusion.

 Common reasons for confusion include:

 - EXACT MATCH to a famous mark, regardless whether the areas of business overlap, or to another trademark for a similar product or service.
 For example, JAGUAR as a trademark for shoes is unlikely to be accepted since JAGUAR is a well-known mark owned by Jaguar Land Rover Limited.
 Likewise, COPYCAT as a trademark for file backup software is unlikely to be accepted since COPYCAT is already a registered mark for a similar business.

 - SIMILAR SOUND, meaning that a consumer might not receive the correct product when they ask for a brand by name.
 For example, COPYCAT and KOPYCAT.

 - SIMILAR APPEARANCE, meaning that the marks look similar at a glance.
 For example, COPYCAT and COPYACT.

 - SIMILAR CONCEPT, meaning that the marks may use different words but convey the same idea.
 For example, SNEAKY COPYCAT and SLY COPYCAT.